cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 * `@links`: number of blocks linked to the processor
 * `@ipt`: instructions per tick executed by this processor
 * `@unit`: currently bound unit
-* `@unitCount`, `@itemCount`, `@liquidCount`, `@blockCount`: counts of elements of given type, can be used with the `lookup` function.
+* `@unitCount`, `@itemCount`, `@liquidCount`, `@blockCount`: number of elements of the respective type; can be used with the `lookup` function.

 Mindcode allows you to read these variables and, in some special cases, assign a new value to them.
-Some of them are constant during the lifetime of the processor, but others do - or at least may - change (`@time`, `@counter` or `@links`).
+Some of them are constant during the lifetime of the processor, but others do (or at least may) change, e.g., `@time`, `@counter` or `@links`.

 `@unit` is a special variable which always contains the unit currently controlled by the processor.
 The only way to assign a new unit to this variable is to use the `ubind()` function.
 All unit control commands are sent to this unit.
 See also [Using units](MINDUSTRY-TIPS-N-TRICKS.markdown#using-units).

 Apart from built-in variables whose value may change, Mindustry also has built-in constants representing various in-game objects, such as unit types (`@flare`), block types (`@micro-processor`), items (`@coal`), liquids (`@cryofluid`) or object properties (`@totalItems`).

 > [!NOTE]
-> The value of time variables (`@tick`, `@time` and so on) may actually decrease - compared to a previously obtained value - when loading a game from a save file.
+> The value of time variables (`@tick`, `@time` and so on) may actually decrease, compared to a previously obtained value, when loading a game from a save file.
 Take it into account especially when programming loops that should terminate at some predetermined time.

 # Mindcode variables

-Depending on the [syntax mode](SYNTAX.markdown#syntax-modes), variables are created either through explicit variable declarations, or through using them in the source code.
+Depending on the [syntax mode](SYNTAX.markdown#syntax-modes), variables are created either through explicit variable declarations or through using them in the source code.

 > [!NOTE]
 > Variables created using a declaration are called 'explicit' or 'declared' variables.
 Variables used in the code without prior declaration are called 'implicit' variables.